Audiokinetic-Automotive/afb-audiohighlevel/conf.d/project/README.md

 - **priority**
-Define the priority audio stream associate with the audio role.
+Defines the priority audio stream associated with the audio role (will be used by policy implementation to determine audio focus).

 - **interupt_behavior**

-   Define the policy applied when the current stream interrupt a lower or equal priority stream.
+   Defines what happens when the current stream interrupts a lower or equal priority stream.

-   The following interrupt behavior are implemented in the sample policy engine:
+   The following interrupt behaviors are implemented in the sample policy engine:

-   - "continue" : Volume Ducking, the volume of the lower priority stream is  lower.
-The value is defined inside the policy engine.
-A AHL_ENDPOINT_VOLUME_EVENT is generated.
+   - "continue" : Volume ducking, the volume of the lower priority stream is lowered.
+The target volume value is defined by the policy engine.
+An AHL_ENDPOINT_VOLUME_EVENT volume event is generated.

-   - "pause"    : Stream paused, a AHL_STREAM_STATE_EVENT with state_event=STREAM_EVENT_PAUSE is generated to the lower priority stream.
+   - "pause"    : Stream paused, a AHL_STREAM_STATE_EVENT with state_event=STREAM_EVENT_PAUSE is generated for the lower priority stream(s).

-   - "cancel"   : Stream stop, a AHL_STREAM_STATE_EVENT with state_event=STREAM_EVENT_STOP is generated to the lower priority stream.
+   - "cancel"   : Stream stop, a AHL_STREAM_STATE_EVENT with state_event=STREAM_EVENT_STOP is generated for the lower priority stream(s).

   **Example**

-   An Entertainment application is playing music on the ALSA PCM Entertainment_Main (This PCM is associate to hw:0).
+   An entertainment application is playing music on the ALSA PCM 'Entertainment_Main' (this PCM is routed to the software mixer targeting hw:0).
-   A Guidance app with a higher priority request a stream to be play on Guidance_Main (Guidance_Main is also associate with hw:0).
+   A navigation application with a higher priority request a stream to be played on the ALSA PCM 'Guidance_Main' (this PCM is also routed to the software mixer targeting hw:0).
-   The Guidance audio role has the interrupt_behavior set to "continue".
+   The guidance audio role has the interrupt_behavior set to "continue".

-   The policy engine detect a Volume Ducking situation and the volume of Entertainment_Main is lower.
+   The policy engine implements a volume ducking situation and the software volume control associated with 'Entertainment_Main' is lowered during the navigation application playback.
-   When the Guidance app stop or close it audio stream, the volume of Entertainment_Main is restore back to it initial value.
+   When the navigation application stops or closes its audio stream, the volume of 'Entertainment_Main' is restored back to it original value.

 - **output/input**

-  Define the list of sink/source endpoints available for the audio role.
+  Defines the list of sink/source endpoints available for the audio role (in order of priority for automatic endpoint selection purposes).

-  The endpoint PCM URI value are define with the following rule:
+  The endpoint PCM URI values use the following naming convention:

   *framework.pcm_name*